Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 # Add columns to AspNetUsers table (Add new properties to standard AspNetUsers table)

-- Using Identity framework creates AspNeUsers table,(table for User Registration) and this table has already build in properties, such as: Id, UserName, PhoneNumber, Email and others.
+- Using Identity framework creates AspNeUsers table,(table for User Registration) and this table has already build in properties, such as: Id, UserName, PhoneNumber, Email and others. --> in Data/MyBookStoreWebDbContext.cs we inherit from IdentityDbContext --> // public class BookStoreContext : IdentityDbContext

 - If we want to add some more other properties to this table such as: Name,LastName, dateOFBirth, and other -->

 In Model folder we create a class (--> ApplicationUser.cs) and inherit from IdentityUser class.